MichiganTech/un5390_public/README.md

 UN5390: Scientific Computing I
 -------------------

-Fall 2014
+Fall 2014, Fall 2015
 Michigan Technological University
-Cross listed as PH4390: Computational Methods
+Cross listed in Fall 2014 as PH4390: Computational Methods
+Cross listed in Fall 2015 as BE5390 and EE5390

 What is this NOT for?